 |29 March 1941 RAF Yatesbury (from left) Denis S Curtis, Fred Batchelor, Ivor H Jones, Joseph W Burton, Wynaham Lewis (RAF Yatesbury Association).|

 Battle of the Mediterranean: The final events of the Battle of Cape Matapan take place.
 The Royal Navy, having complete control of the seas in the battle area, complete the route by sinking the defenseless Italian cruisers Zara and Pola, making three Italian cruisers sent to the bottom (including Fiume).
-Also going under is Italian destroyer Carducci.
-Today marks the last time in the history of the Royal Navy in which cutlasses are used in action, as British sailors board the disabled cruiser Pola, scavenge some machine guns, take the remaining crew prisoner, and then sink it with torpedoes.
+Also going under is an Italian destroyer, Carducci.
+Today marks the last time in the history of the Royal Navy (until now, at least) in which cutlasses are used in action.
+British sailors board the disabled cruiser Pola, scavenge some machine guns, take the remaining crew prisoner, and then sink it with torpedoes.
 Italian casualties are about 2300, the British lose one aircraft and three men in the entire encounter (the lost plane's crew, though another plane, a Glenn Martin Maryland reconnaissance plane, crashes today while reviewing the scene of battle, killing the pilot).
 Torpedoed Italian battleship Veneto, meanwhile, makes it back to Taranto.

 The RAF raids Tripoli.

 Convoy GA 8 (two ships) departs from Piraeus bound for Alexandria.

 A German/Italian convoy departs from Naples bound for Tripoli.
 It includes four large German freighters.
 Upon hearing news of the Battle of Cape Matapan, the convoy puts into port at Palermo.
 Meanwhile, another convoy departs from Tripoli with four freighters.